 - 1. Requirements for Action. - a.
 Unless a higher vote is required by the city charter, the city code, or otherwise by law, the affirmative votes of at least five members of the council shall be required: - (i) for the council to take action on an item of business; - (ii) to pass any ordinance, resolution, or motion; or - (iii) to make or approve any order for the payment of money requiring council approval. - b.
-Any ordinance declared by the council to be necessary as an emergency measure and containing a statement of the facts constituting such emergency as provided in the city charter may be introduced and adopted at the same meeting if passed by at least six affirmative votes. - 2.
+Any ordinance declared by the council to be necessary as an emergency measure and containing a statement of the facts constituting such emergency as provided in the city charter may be introduced and adopted at the same meeting if passed by at least six affirmative votes, (Sacramento City Charter, § 32.) - 2.
 Voting Disqualification. - a.
-A member shall not vote upon any matter on which the member is disqualified due to a conflict of interest, or any quasi-judicial action regarding that in which the member is biased. - b.
+A member shall not vote upon a matter if the member is disqualified from voting on that matter due to a conflict of interest.
+Nor shall any member vote on a quasi-judicial matter if the member is biased regarding that matter. - b.
 A member shall openly state an abstention due to a conflict of interest or bias. - c.
 A member who is abstaining due to a financial conflict of interest shall publicly identify the financial interest in detail sufficient to be understood by the public, except that disclosure of the exact street address of a residence is not required. - d.
 As to any other conflict of interest, the member's determination may be accompanied by an oral or written disclosure of the conflict of interest. - e.
 A member who is disqualified by a conflict of interest in any matter shall not remain on the dais during the discussion and shall not vote on that matter.
 However, the member may remain on the dais for Consent Calendar items if the member states the abstention from the vote due to the described conflict of interest before the Consent Calendar is voted on in one motion.

-CHAPTER 9- COUNCIL REQUESTS
+CHAPTER 9 - COUNCIL REQUESTS